 Additionally, the Temple Fair on it, also named Hid Puja, is held every year regularly since 1983.
 With a history of over 1,000 years, it has been regarded as national immateriality cultural heritage.
 The 30th Temple Fair, from September 1st to 30th in 2012, attracted a large number of tourists and pilgrims home and abroad.
 During the temple fair period, the newly built Dayuan Cultural Garden was put into trial operation.
 Its remarkable buildings, the 99-meter tall bronze Ksitigarbha Bodhisattva Statue, and 99-meter diameter Buddha's Light Pool, is another sightseeing and Buddha-worship sites on Jiuhuashan.

-2. Hefei Tourism Bus Station (east of Hefei Railway Station) has regular buses to this mountain hourly from 10:00-15:00.
+2. Hefei Tourism Bus Station (east of Hefei Railway Station) and Hefei South Bus Station provide regular buses to this mountain.
 The journey takes about 3 hours.
-Hefei New South Bus Station also has regular buses to here hourly from 6:40-16:30.

 Take train to Chizhou first.
 After get out of Chizhou Railway Station, you will see Chizhou Bus Station.
-There are buses to here every a few minutes and reach there about one hour later.
+There are buses to the mountain and it takes about 30mins.

 Visitors can take a flight to Chizhou Jiuhuashan Airport and then take a taxi to the mountain area.

 |Entrance Fee|| |

 CNY 85 (single-trip).